VBA-tools/vba-test/README.md

 # vba-test

-Add testing to VBA on Windows and Mac.
+vba-test (formerly VBA-TDD) adds testing to VBA on Windows and Mac.

 ## Example